wolfyy970/galachain-crud-demo/GalaChainCode/readme.md

 # GalaChain Project

-A comprehensive implementation of smart contracts for the GalaChain blockchain platform, focusing on robust development, testing, and deployment workflows.
+A implementation of smart contracts with basic crud functionality in the GalaChain blockchain platform, focusing on robust development, testing, and deployment workflows of gala contracts.

 ## Table of Contents